Schneider’s Bakery at 157 Main Street in Cooperstown, NY

 The back of the store has a assortment of games, puzzles, magic tricks, science experiments and board games.
 During these tough times with all of us having to stay in it has the perfect collection of items for family game night.

-The back of Little Pickles is perfect for family game night.
+The sign of Little Pickles is so welcoming.

-A brand-new store to the shopping area at 9 West Market Street is The Crow’s Nest, another unique gift shop that supports women artists and craftspeople and specializes in merchandise that is eco-friendly and Free-Trade.
+Down the street are Red Hook Stationary and The Crow’s Nest, unique gift shops sell specialty items.
+The Crow’s Nest is a store that supports women artists and craftspeople and specializes in merchandise that is eco-friendly and Free-Trade.
 Owner Sarah Carlson says that she searches the world to find items that support female artisans who offer handmade one of kind gifts and home products.
 The shelves and tables are lined with interesting merchandise.

-The Crow’s Nest at 9 West Market Street
+The Red Hook Stationary store at 7 West Market Street

 Walking down North Broadway and turning the corner to West Market Street.
 Another store stands out for its interesting gift items and fascinating artwork Equis Gallery at 15 West Market Street where all things are equestrian.